 Solution 4: Reinstall the Game

 Reinstalling the game may sound like a desperate move but it’s definitely easier than doing some advanced troubleshooting.
 Also, as your progress in League of Legends, it tracked via your Riot account, you definitely won’t lose any of your progress.

 - First of all, make sure you are logged in with an account that has been granted administrator permissions as you won’t be able to uninstall programs using any other account.

 - Click on the Start menu and open Control Panel by searching for it either there or the Run dialog box.
 Alternatively, you can just click on the gear icon in order to open settings if you are using Windows 10 OS.

 - In Control Panel, change the view by clicking “View as:” Category at the top right corner and click on Uninstall a Program under the Programs part.

 - If you are using the Settings app, clicking on Apps should immediately open a list of all installed programs and applications on your PC.

-- Locate the League of Legends entry on the list of all appsand click on it once.
+- Locate the League of Legends entry on the list of all apps and click on it once.
 Click on the Uninstall button above the list and confirm any dialog boxes which you may be prompted with.
-Follow the instructions on-screen in order to uninstall League of Legends and restart your computer afterwards.
+Follow the instructions on-screen in order to uninstall League of Legends and restart your computer afterward.

-- Click on this link and make sure click the Play for free/Play now button and choose the Already registered option at the Sign up screen in order to start the download immediately.
+- Click on this link and make sure to click the Play for free/Play now button and choose the Already registered option at the Sign-up screen in order to start the download immediately.